 The convenience factor

-With analog television becoming increasingly rare, this isn’t an option that we can count on forever.
+With analog television having come to an end in 2019, this isn’t an option that we can count on forever.
 But on a TV that doesn’t have any other connections besides HDMI, this option is the one most likely to work.
 Assuming your Genesis’ RF modulator hasn’t given up the ghost.
 But if this method works, it’s certainly convenient.
 You can use the same RF adapter with an NES and SNES, and get an AC adapter that works with all three, so you can swap consoles by changing only two cables.

 But there are other options for connecting those consoles too.
 So if you have those consoles, I recommend you read my blog posts on connecting an Atari, NES, SNES, and N64.
 They have a lot of similiarities, but each console has a quirk or two.
-You may be able to take advantage of those quirks to connect multiple consoles to the same TV and avoid swapping.
+You may be able to take advantage of those quirks to connect multiple consoles to the same TV and reduce or even eliminate swapping.